buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 3.14.1 =
+BP-3907 Issuer list not displayed correctly in legacy checkout on latest Chrome version

 = 3.14.0 =
 BP-3662 Add support for WordPress 6.6.2 & WooCommerce 9.2.3 & 9.3.1